“the guru” – Guardian

 WORK IN SCHOOLS / COURSES & WORKSHOPS FOR YOUNG PEOPLE

 The workshops are stimulating, accessible and challenging.
 The demands of writing and drafting poems, where every word counts, improves students’ writing and confidence in many areas, including writing in examinations.
 The focus is creative writing, particularly (but not exclusively) poetry.
 Workshops involve responding to a range of contemporary poetry and therefore increase confidence not only in writing but also in the close reading of poetry and other literature.
 During the workshops, students may experiment with various aspects of writing, including point of view, tense, imagery, drafting and structure.
 Workshops also provide opportunities for speaking and listening.
 A typical school visit might consist of two or three workshops.
 The ideal group size is fifteen students, though I often work with groups of normal class size.
-For more information, including an argument for the importance of writing poems, see my introduction to Jumpstart Poetry in the Secondary School.
+For more information about my approach, including an argument for the importance of writing poems in the classroom, see my introduction to Jumpstart Poetry in the Secondary School.

 CPD courses demonstrate how to get young people writing poems and thereby improve their writing in all genres, how writing poems can improve students’ appreciation of poetry, and provide an opportunity for creativity.
 For primary schools I devise workshops and schemes of work to fit into ongoing themes and lead sessions for teachers on writing poetry in different subjects.